hm-lang/core/proposals/README.md

-TODO: since `return` is considered a function, do we allow `return X + 5` or require `return(X + 5)`? if the former, then what would be the value of `return f X + 3`?
+TODO: since `return` is considered a function, do we allow `return X + 5` or require `return(X + 5)`? if the former, then what would be the value of `return f X + 3`? maybe since return is a control statement (like `if` or `for`), it doesn't have to follow the laws of functions...

 ### functions as arguments